semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 This may seem obvious, but it’s worth repeating: automate everything you can.

 There are certainly cases when complete automation is not possible.
 You may have customers who simply don't want continuous updates to their systems.
-There maye be regulations restricting how software can be updated, as is the case for example in the aerospace, telecom, and medical industries.
+There may be regulations restricting how software can be updated, as is the case for example in the aerospace, telecom, and medical industries.

 But if these conditions do not apply and you think that something in your pipeline can't be automated, you're almost certainly wrong.